Decoding Y2K Fashion Trends: Here's What Actually Looks Good 20 Years Later

 Style Notes: With the more pared-back styling of the '90s hanging over our heads around Y2K, minimalist looks were often embraced for the red carpet.
 Case in point: Katie Holmes wearing a white T-shirt with a pencil skirt and strappy sandals.

 Style Notes: It'll come as no surprise that Sarah Jessica Parker was the one trying to push the fashion boundaries around this time, and it was often hard to know where Carrie Bradshaw's wardrobe ended and hers started.
-This brightly coloured bag is exactly what I'm talking about.
+This brightly colored bag is exactly what I'm talking about.

-Style Notes: Find me someone who says they didn't own a tattoo choker and you will have found yourself a liar.
+Style Notes: Find me someone who says they didn't own a tattoo choker, and you will have found yourself a liar.
 Nearly everyone owned some kind of choker at this time, and thanks to brands like Roxanne Assoulin, they're back.

 Style Notes: After some new sunnies?
 Well, good news: Y2K has your back.
-Rose-coloured glasses, as seen on Naomi Campbell, are sure to make a comeback.
+Rose-colored glasses, as seen on Naomi Campbell, are sure to make a comeback.
 Try finding some rimless ones for the real Y2K effect.